The best sports bras for every type of workout, from HIIT to yoga

 You can buy compression sports bras in many different styles, making it a suitable design for all kinds of exercise, from low-impact yoga and Pilates to gym workouts.
 While many people do higher impact exercise in compression bras, given that it's the most popular type sold, it may not be the best choice for workouts like running where you have a little more bounce to deal with.
 Instead, encapsulation or hybrid styles may be a better option.

-The Sweaty Betty Stamina Sports Bra is one of the best compression options for those D-cup and below - and it's often found in the Sweaty Betty sale.
-This design features waffle-textured fabric across the back, chest, and sides to help with breathability and seamless edges to prevent chafing.
-Its almost-5-star rating on the website is well deserved.
+The Sweaty Betty Stamina Seamless Sports Bra is one of the best compression options on the market for anyone who's a D-cup and below - and it's often found in the Sweaty Betty sale.
+Available in a range of colourways, the design features a waffle-textured fabric to help with breathability.
+The seamless edges are also comfortable, smoothing and prevent chafing.
+It fits more or less true to size, but is a little on the snug side.

-Avoid if: Your cup size is higher than a D.
+Avoid if: Your cup size is larger than a D.

-Buy if: You're between 32C and 38D and looking for an everyday sports bra without breaking the budget.
+Buy if: You're between 32C and 38D and looking for an everyday, budget-friendly sports bra.

-The Shock Absorber Active Multi Sports Support Bra is a good choice for those with a larger chest, compressing breasts comfortably with some (but limited) encapsulation as well.
-I've had mine for almost four years now and it's my go-to for anything from yoga workouts to a gym session.
-Available in back sizes 30 to 40 and cup sizes B to HH and in multiple colourways.
+The Shock Absorber Active Multi Sports Support Bra is a great sports bra for anyone with a larger bust, as it is compressive but still comfortable.
+I've had mine for almost five years now, and it's my go-to for anything from yoga workouts to a gym session.
+Available in back sizes 30 to 40 and cup sizes B to HH, the two-layer design offers compression and encapsulation.
+It does run slightly small, and the brand recommends trying a band up from your usual size.

 Buy if: You're above a B cup looking for extra support during exercise at lower intensities.